cape-io/get-bits/README.md

 # get-bits v1.0.1

 Use this when you need to get/slice some bits at an arbitrary bit index from a byte or Uint8Array.
-Something like a bit-array, bit vector, bit string, bit set, or whatever they are called.
+This is something like a bit-array, bit vector, bit string, bit set, or whatever they are called.
 Should work equally well in browser or in node.
 These are only getters.

 ## Usage